torgge/spring-angularjs-datapar/AngularJS/wiki/README.md

 # Aplicação angular
-O resumo abaixo mostra as diretivas mais usuais do angular.
+A aplicação abaixo exemplifica as principais diretivas do angular.

 ## ng-app
 ```html